kodan50/P4wnP1-Tweaked/README.md

 - Blue can be used when we are running some internal operation, such as JohnTheRipper.
 Should also be used to tell what stage a payload is in, like what the onboard LED does, but can be seen from outside the case.
 - Still in progress.
 -If all LED's are off, then the Pi can be unplugged.
+* I am hijacking the existing led_status to do this and reverting LEDACT so I can push this to another LED that is outside the Pi.

 A tweak to the boot script that allows you to change the hostname of your Pi, so it won't come up as P4wnP1.
 See setup.cfg
  - Still in progress.